Book Review: The Clockwork Scarab (A Stoker & Holmes #1) by Colleen Gleason

 Now fierce Evaline and logical Mina must resolve their rivalry, navigate the advances of not just one but three mysterious gentlemen, and solve murder with only one clue: a strange Egyptian scarab.
 The stakes are high.
 If Stoker and Holmes don’t unravel why the belles of London society are in such danger, they’ll become the next victims.

-Told from both Mina and Evaline’s points of view, Colleen Gleason did a great job giving each character her own unique voice, their strengths and vulnerabilities made them perfect foils for one another.
+Told from both Mina and Evaline’s points of view, Colleen Gleason did a great job giving each character her own unique voice.

 Alvermina (Mina) Holmes is both intelligent and highly observant, but comes off as snobbish as she tries to mask her social awkwardness with a aloof and reserved nature.
 I really liked Mina’s character, and could easily sympathize with her need to hide her social awkwardness.
 Her ability to piece together clues and fine details made her fascinating, and the perfect sleuth to expose mysteries.